• Facebook

 Global Volunteers assists the community partners and their community members in Greece with two different conversational English work projects:

 Since the country is recovering from a crippling economic recession, teachers yearn to teach their students the language of commerce, technology, and opportunity.
 When they reach adulthood, young men and women must rely on their command of English to help secure their country’s place on the global stage.
-After school language schools provide the opportunity for students to gain knowledge and pass the various required certification in the English language.
-Under the guidance of the local teachers, volunteers assist at these school following a curriculum.
+After-school language schools allow students to gain knowledge and pass the various required certification in the English language.
+Under the guidance of the local teachers, volunteers assist at these schools following a curriculum.
 They also create “mock’ oral exams helping students advance their skills in conversational English.
-In some cases, volunteers also help advanced students with their CV’s and cover letters.
+In some cases, volunteers also help advanced students with their CVs and cover letters.

-• During the summer months June- August, at the Global Volunteers summer school program:
+• During the summer months of June- August, at the Global Volunteers summer school program:

-During the summer months, Global Volunteers runs an English summer school program in a local elementary school.
+Global Volunteers runs an English summer school program in a local elementary school during the summer months.
 Students from all over the county attend.
-Volunteers create their own lesson plans and teach conversational English for four hours each morning; Monday through Friday.
-Volunteer’s team teach a wide variety of lessons (all in English) using pictures from home, texts, stories and anything creative to make English fun, such as work sheets, color by numbers, arts & crafts projects, stories, songs and outdoor games and activities.
+Volunteers create lesson plans and teach conversational English for four hours each morning, Monday through Friday.
+Volunteer’s team teaches a wide variety of lessons (all in English) using pictures from home, texts, stories and anything creative to make English fun, such as worksheets, color by numbers, arts & crafts projects, stories, songs and outdoor games and activities.

 international Volunteer teaches English to girls in Crete, Greece.